 DIY Design Ideas for Your Sideboard

-It allows me to have my own personal style, and with the sideboard, I used modern design, clean lines, and bold colors.
-Adding a trim on it gives the high-end look, but the top in the butcher block gives that warmth feeling.
+It allows me to have my style, and with the sideboard, I used modern design, clean lines, and bold colors.
+Adding a trim on it gives the high-end look, but the top in the butcher block gives that warm feeling.

 For rustic, good designs are distressed finishes and farmhouse-style hardware.
 It is essential that you have matching designs in other parts of the house for the sideboard to not stand out when placed there.